 1.8 The “Initial Term” shall, unless sooner terminated as provided in this Agreement, be for a period of one year from the date of the registration of Enrollee in the Program.

 1.9 The “Renewal Term” shall mean the one (1) year period after the Initial Term, which entitles the Enrollee to remain in the Program, subject to the payment of the requisite “Renewal Fee”.

 1.10 The “Territory” shall mean the United States of America.

 1.11 The “IBC Practitioner’s Program Materials” (or Educational Materials) means that material that IBC, in its sole discretion, includes in the IBC Practitioner’s Program and provides to the Enrollee, under this Agreement during the Term.

 2.1 Enrollment Fee.
 The non-refundable enrollment fee for the Program tuition and registration shall be $1,095.00, which shall be paid by the Enrollee to IBC through the process outlined on the IBC Website.

 2.3 Renewal Fee.
-For those that enroll in the IBC Practitioner’s Program, the annual renewal fee shall be $520.00, which fee may be increased each year thereafter by a cost-of-living increase tied to the “consumer price index,” but not to exceed five percent (5%) per year.
+For those that enroll in the IBC Practitioner’s Program, the annual renewal fee may be increased each year thereafter by a cost-of-living increase tied to the “consumer price index,” but not to exceed five percent (5%) per year.
 The renewal fee shall be paid by the Enrollee to IBC through the process outlined on the IBC Website and shall entitle the Enrollee to a renewal of his or her continued participation as an IBC Practitioner and member in good standing.